 🚀 Introduction

-RsHtml is a powerful template engine that transforms your HTML templates into highly efficient Rust code at compile time.
-It allows you to seamlessly embed Rust logic and expressions directly into your templates, harnessing the full power of Rust for dynamic content generation.
+RsHtml is a powerful template engine that transforms your HTML templates into highly efficient Rust code at compile time, allowing you to seamlessly use Rust logic and expressions together with HTML to harness the full power of Rust for dynamic content generation.
+It is designed to help you build flexible and maintainable web applications.

 📦 Installation & Setup